-When it comes to financial resources, only certain assets count toward the limit.
-This includes money in checking and savings accounts and investments like stocks and bonds.
-Resources that are not counted include one home, one car, a burial plot, up to $1,500 put aside for burial expenses, furniture, and personal items.
+When it comes to resource allowances, certain states, such as New York, do not set asset limits for their MSP programs, and those that do only “count” certain kinds of assets.
+Countable assets include money in checking and savings accounts and investments like stocks and bonds.
+Resources that are not counted include one home, one car, a burial plot, up to $1,500 put aside for burial expenses, furniture and personal items.

-Medicare Savings Programs
+Types of Medicare Savings Programs

-This program is the most comprehensive and helps beneficiaries pay for Medicare Part A and Part B premiums as well as coinsurance, deductibles and copayments.
-To qualify, the income and resource limits for an individual are $1,025 per month and $7,390, respectively.
-For a couple, the income and resource limits are $1,374 per month and $11,090, respectively.
+Qualified Medicare Beneficiary Program (QMB)This program is the most comprehensive and helps beneficiaries pay for Medicare Part A and Part B premiums as well as coinsurance, deductibles and copayments.
+To qualify, the monthly income and annual resource limits for an individual are $1,094 and $7,970, respectively.
+For a couple, the income and resource limits are $1,472 and $11,960, respectively.

 Specified Low-Income Medicare Beneficiary Program (SLMB)The SLMB program only helps beneficiaries pay their Part B premiums.
-To qualify, the income and resource limits for an individual are $1,226 per month and $7,390, respectively.
-For a couple, the income and resource limits are $1,644 per month and $11,090, respectively.
+To qualify, the monthly income and annual resource limits for an individual are $1,308 and $7,970, respectively.
+For a couple, the income and resource limits are $1,762 and $11,960, respectively.

-This program only helps cover beneficiaries’ Part B premiums.
+Qualifying Individual Program (QI)This program only helps cover beneficiaries’ Part B premiums.
 It is not open to people who qualify for Medicaid.
-To qualify for the QI program, the income and resource limits for an individual are $1,377 per month and $7,390, respectively.
-For a couple, the income and resource limits are $1,847 per month and $11,090, respectively.
+To qualify for the QI program, the monthly income and annual resource limits for an individual are $1,469 and $7,970, respectively.
+For a couple, the income and resource limits are $1,980 and $11,960, respectively.

 Medicare beneficiaries must re-apply for the QI program each year, and help is granted on a first-come, first-served basis.
 Individuals who already receive QI benefits are given priority over those who apply for the first time.

 Qualified Disabled Working Individuals Program (QDWI)The QDWI program is more complex and less common than the others.
 It only provides assistance with paying for Medicare Part A premiums.
 A beneficiary may be eligible if they are under age 65, have a disabling impairment, lost their free Medicare Part A when they successfully returned to work and do not qualify for Medicaid.
 Eligible individuals must also meet income and resource requirements.
-The income and resource limits for an individual are $4,105 per month and $4,000, respectively.
-For a couple, the income and resource limits are $5,499 per month and $6,000, respectively.
+The monthly income and annual resource limits for an individual are $4,379 and $4,000, respectively.
+For a couple, the income and resource limits are $5,892 and $6,000, respectively.

 Medicare beneficiaries who are eligible for the QMB, SLMB and QI programs also qualify automatically for another program called Extra Help.
 Extra Help provides assistance with the costs of Medicare prescription drug coverage (Part D).